What Is My Screen Resolution

 • Scaled Resolution: When software adjusts content size for readability, potentially reducing sharpness

-• Pixel Density: Measured in PPI (pixels per inch), indicating how densely pixels are packed
+• Pixel Density: Measured in PPI (pixels per inch), indicating how densely pixels are packed.

 Standard Display Resolutions: From HD to 8K

 Display resolutions have steadily increased as screens became larger and content more detailed.
 Early computers relied on low-resolution displays suited for small CRT monitors, while modern screens prioritize sharpness, workspace, and media clarity.
+For a side-by-side comparison of common display formats, you can also see how HD vs 2K vs 4K resolutions differ in pixel count and real-world image clarity.

 Understanding these standards helps you make informed decisions when purchasing devices or creating content.
 Below is a comprehensive overview of the most common display resolutions you’ll encounter today.